A perfect match – football and PWA

 The PWA technology has been present for years, but one major obstacle has stood in the way for a broad adaptation—Apple’s lack of support.
 However, recently the American tech giant has changed its mind and brought iOS and macOS fully into the fray, enabling implementation on all the major platforms.

 But the biggest challenge by far was to ensure that all the editorial and developmental work put into the existing platform by the different clubs could function with the new PWAs.
-The football clubs had spent years creating and managing content, and the NPFL tasked Seeds with developing a solution that would be both future-proof and taking the past into account—at the same time.
+The football clubs had spent years creating and managing content, and the NPFL tasked 99x with developing a solution that would be both future-proof and taking the past into account—at the same time.

 One particular feature of progressive web apps is the centrality of development.
-Seeds and associated developers no longer needed to relate to different systems or vendors specific to each mobile platform, thus reducing development costs and speeding up development time.
+99x and associated developers no longer needed to relate to different systems or vendors specific to each mobile platform, thus reducing development costs and speeding up development time.
 No waiting for approval by the app stores is required either.

 Upgrades are done incrementally.
 The PWA will check for changes in the code, then upgrade when there’s a new version.
 This makes the PWA much faster than normal websites and the users are always up-to-date.
 This is in contrast to native apps, where you need to install new updates automatically or by the user.

-As for the specific solution itself, Seeds created a double splash screen.
+As for the specific solution itself, 99x created a double splash screen.
 This solution first loads a static screen with the local club logo, then it starts loading content in the background, before it finally switches over to a dynamic splash screen with the more interchangeable sponsorship logos—thus creating a commercial entry with the boot of the app.

 There is also a function checking whether the user is in the stadium or not, in order to deliver video clips on the fly from the live match.
 Additionally, when football fans log into the stadium’s WiFi and use the PWA, the event listeners of a marketing automation system are triggered, prompting a push notification a few minutes before the end of the match with coupon offerings.